karangehlod/chatbot-QA-RAG/project.md

 database setup are automatically performed.
 Deliverables
 A fully functional web application that satisfies the above requirements.
-Take-Home Challenge: Building a RAG-based Q&A Chatbot 2 A README.md file with instructions on how to set up and run the application using Docker.
+A README.md file with instructions on how to set up and run the application using Docker.
-Once you have completed the project, please email your solution, including all necessary files and documentation, to abhishek@neuralityhealth.ai.